navruzk/closest_country_to_iss/README.md

 They are view functions so no trasactions happen and users will not spend test ether.

 Users can submit answer by calling sendAnswer(area_code).
 Area code should be ISO 3166 2 letter code.
+If the ISS is close to some area of some country but that area is not close to cities user should submit 'nc'.

 Contract checks and rewards users by sending 1000 "GeographyGeniusToken".
 It is ERC20 token and could be send to other users as well.

 Contracts are in .sol files.
 And contract updaters and markerers are in .py files.